Madison's Historic Trails

 As the burn continued, workers used long-tined rakes to remove charcoal from the top and edges of the mound.
 Dirt from the surrounding ring was added to the mound to cover the raked spots, and the burn went on.
 Depending on both wood type and burn conditions, the average yield of a typical mound was 35 to 45 bushels of charcoal per cord of wood.
 As the charcoals cooled, they were loaded onto wagons, and later they were delivered to nearby forges, furnaces, and other customers.

 Directions: From the Boston Post Road in Madison, take Route 79 north, past the Route 80 roundabout.
 The historic Rockland area centers on the Route 79 junction with County Road.
 The Rockland Preserve has two entrances.
 Take Route 79 to Dorset Lane, in the Northridge subdivision.
 Turn west onto Dorset Lane; then turn right on Devonshire Lane, and then turn right on Renee's Way.
 The Preserve parking area is at the end of Renee's Way.
 Another entrance, with a large parking area, is on the western side of Route 79, across from Samantha Lane, which is on the eastern side of Route 79.
 Maps of the Preserve are available at the trailheads and at the Madison Town Hall, Beach and Recreation Department (203.245.5623).
 Google Map

 Credits: In addition to the above-mentioned article from the Chronicle of the Early Industries Association, this story relies in part on research recorded on the Town of Madison website, Rockland Preserve.

-Resources: For more information, consult the Madison Land Conservation Trust’s publication, Madison’s Trails: A Guide to Their Use and Enjoyment, available at R. J. Julia Booksellers and at the E. C. Scranton Public Library.
+Resources: For more information, consult the Madison Land Conservation Trust’s publication, Madison’s Trails: A Guide to Their Use and Enjoyment, available at R. J. Julia Booksellers and at the E. C. Scranton Memorial Library.